arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

 ## Abstraction

+The idea is simple.
+When we have an enumeration set that we need to translate in source code — it might be useful to have an `enum`.
+First, it brings the declarative description of available enumeration cases.
+Second, it provides type-safety over alternative methods (like constants).

 ### HTTP API

-Let’s imagine that our backend returns a limited set of codes in error responses.
+Let’s imagine that a backend returns codes in error responses.

 ```kotlin
 data class ErrorResponse(@SerializedName("code") val code: String)